lta-rs/lta-rs/README.md

 // Do note that the API calling convention is similar across all the APIs except for
 // bus::get_arrival
 // prefer lta::prelude::* over glob imports
+// Most of the APIs returns only 500 record
+// If you want to get records 501 - 1000 take a look at get_erp() example
 use lta::prelude::*;
 use lta::blocking::{
     lta_client::LTAClient,